Atropine: History

 The name atropine was coined in the 19th century, when pure extracts from the belladonna plant Atropa belladonna were first made.
 The medicinal use of preparations from plants in the nightshade family is much older however.
-Mandragora (mandrake) was described by Theophrastus in the fourth century B.C. for treatment of wounds, gout, and sleeplessness, and as a love potion.
-By the first century A.D.
-Dioscorides recognized wine of mandrake as an anaesthetic for treatment of pain or sleeplessness, to be given prior to surgery or cautery.
+Mandragora (mandrake) was described by Theophrastus in the fourth century BC for the treatment of wounds, gout, and sleeplessness, and as a love potion.
+By the first century AD Dioscorides recognized wine of mandrake as an anaesthetic for treatment of pain or sleeplessness, to be given before surgery or cautery.
 The use of nightshade preparations for anesthesia, often in combination with opium, persisted throughout the Roman and Islamic Empires and continued in Europe until superseded in the 19th century by modern anesthetics.

 Atropine-rich extracts from the Egyptian henbane plant (another nightshade) were used by Cleopatra in the last century B.C. to dilate the pupils of her eyes, in the hope that she would appear more alluring.
-Likewise in the Renaissance, women used the juice of the berries of the nightshade Atropa belladonna to enlarge their pupils for cosmetic reasons.
-This practice resumed briefly in the late nineteenth and early twentieth century in Paris.
+Likewise, it is widely claimed that in the Renaissance, women used the juice of the berries of the nightshade Atropa belladonna to enlarge their pupils for cosmetic reasons.
+However, primary records of this practice are not known, and the claim may have originated much later by conflating records of actual cosmetic use (for complexion) with the mydriastic properties of atropine.
+A source from the late 19th century claims that the practice was also current in Paris.